 The 16.7 MGD Bread and Cheese Pumping Station normally has no other pump stations tributary to it.
 However, the Gray Manor Pumping Station has the option of pumping a small percentage of its flow to Bread and Cheese.
 The Bread and Cheese Pumping Station transports sewage through a force main that outfalls to the Back River Treatment Plant.

-The Bread & Cheese SRRR Plan was accepted by the EPA on September 29, 2016, and is scheduled to be implemented by March 2, 2022.
+The Bread & Cheese SRRR Plan was accepted by the EPA on September 29, 2016, and was completed September 29, 2020.